 What Is Asthma?

-If you have asthma, it means you suffer from a chronic disease of the airways that makes it difficult for you to breathe.
-It involves inflammation of the air passages that lead to the temporary narrowing of airways that carry oxygen to your lungs.
+Asthma is a chronic condition that involves inflammation of the air passages that lead to the temporary narrowing of airways that carry oxygen to your lungs.
 It is a very serious condition that leads to approximately two million hospital visits per year in the United States alone.

 Here are the three well-known features of asthma.